ghname20/surfmap_server/README.md

 This is a SOAP server written in Perl, and it serves SOAP requests and interacts with the surfmap\_storage system.
 It acts as an intermediary between storage and UI.
+This is a multithreaded application capable of deferred syncing of the database to disk, while serving user requests.

 Currently I have no time to describe it in detail or work out some installation procedure.